prin073/Flask/README.md

-# This repo will contain Flask realted projects.
+# This repo will contain Flask related projects.